helvm/helms/docs/README.md

 # Welcome to HELMS

-HELMS - Heavenly Esoteric Little Meta Schemer for Esoteric Languages implemented in Haskell/Eta
+**HELMS** - Heavenly Esoteric Little Macro Schemer for Esoteric Languages implemented in Haskell/Eta.

+**HSMSML** - Hygienic Syntactic Macro Scheme MetaEvaluator Language.

 ## For User
 * [INSTALL](INSTALL.md) - How to download, test and run.